The Mandel Program for Social Leadership in the North

-The Mandel Program for Social Leadership, was first launched in 2017, aims to train a group of outstanding leaders who will initiate change in various areas of life in Israel’s North and improve the quality of life of all its residents.
+The Mandel Program for Social Leadership in the North, was first launched in 2017, aims to train a group of outstanding leaders who will initiate change in various areas of life in Israel’s North and improve the quality of life of all its residents.
 Fellows of the full-time program receive full tuition and a stipend for living expenses for the entire year.

 The Mandel Foundation–Israel seeks to contribute to the flourishing of Israel as a just, inclusive, and compassionate society, and to improve the quality of life of the country’s residents.
 Based on its belief that outstanding leadership is the key to thriving institutions, societies, and states, the Foundation has invested in educational and social leadership training in Israel for more than 25 years.
 Recently, the Foundation decided to expand its circle of influence and establish a new program for social leadership in Northern Israel.